tawi1/Tile-Prefab-Placer/docs/source/gettingstarted.rst

 	.. image:: images/gettingstarted/AddingPrefabs1.png

-* Drag & drop desirable prefabs to drop tab
+* Drag & drop desirable prefabs to drop tab.

 	.. image:: images/gettingstarted/AddingPrefabs2.png

-* Prefabs are ready to use
+* Prefabs are ready to use.

 	.. note::
 		Map tile component is used for the calculation of intersections on the grid, so if you don't need it you can use default game objects.